paularah/k8s/README.md

 steps

-edit the node and place labels on te node and modify the pod edfintion to write the rules sets on how the pods gets placed on the node.
+edit the node and place labels on te node and modify the pod definition to write the rules sets on how the pods gets placed on the node.

 ## Importants operators

 In, NotIn, Exists, DoesNotExist

 ## Important Ruleset
-The rulesets here uses the affinity/affinity langauage
+The rulesets here uses the affinity/ant-affinity language

 `requiredDuringSchedulingIgnoredDuringExecution` means that a pod is only scheduled on a node when the rule sets applies `preferredDuringSchedulingIgnoredDuringExecution` is the opposite.
 This only affects scheduling. existing pods are ignored.